ISUgenomics/bioinformatics-workbook/Appendix/Unix/slurm-basics.md

 ## <span style="color:Blue">scancel</span>

-If you submitted a job and realize you need to cancel it for some reason, you would use the scancel command with the JOBID described above in <span style="color:Blue">squeue</span>
+If you submit a job and realize you need to cancel it for some reason, you will use the scancel command with the JOBID described above in <span style="color:Blue">squeue</span>

 ```
 scancel 2867457